-Yeah, We're Gonna Need
+Yeah, We're Gonna Need "Dead To Me" Season 2 To Get Here, Stat

 Warning: Spoilers for Dead To Me season 1 are ahead.

 Streaming and binge-watching new episodes of your favorite episode is a double-edged sword.
 You get that amazing instant gratification of being so happy that you get to watch just-arrived episodes, but the letdown that occurs when all the streaming is done is akin to being a kid again and Christmas being over.
 Viewers of Netflix’s newest show, Dead To Me, may feel that way right about now.
-The ten-episode first season of Dead To Me moves quickly, and when it’s over, it leaves us all with one heck of a cliffhanger.
+The 10-episode first season of Dead To Me moves quickly, and when it’s over, it leaves us all with one heck of a cliffhanger.
 When is season 2 of Dead To Me coming to Netflix?
-Well, fans may have to wait a while to get the rest of Judy (Linda Cardellini) and Jen’s (Christina Applegate) saga.
+Well, fans have to wait a little while longer to get the rest of Judy (Linda Cardellini) and Jen’s (Christina Applegate) saga.
 But there are so many questions we need answers to right now!

 Advertisement

 By the end of the first season, Judy's ex Steve (James Marsden) ends up dead in the pool and Judy is at Jen's side, about to help her sort out this new mess they've just put themselves in.
-There's so much to be explained about what this twist will do to their lives, but unfortunately, there’s no word yet on whether or not Netflix will order a second season of Dead To Me.
-And if history repeats itself, we'll be waiting a while for a new season, even if Netflix does greenlight one ASAP.
+There's so much to be explained about what this twist will do to their lives, but unfortunately, we still have to wait a little while longer — season 2 will hit Netflix on May 8.

-The announcement for the ten-episode order for season 1 was made in April 2018, a full year before Dead To Me season 1 even aired, per Deadline.
-That means that it could be 2020 or early 2021 before fans can see Judy and Jen deal with the fallout.
-But for now, we just have to wonder about questions like...
+The second season will begin where the cliffhanger left off, according to a press release.
+"Picking up in the aftermath of that bloody backyard reveal, the irrepressible pair once again struggle to keep their secrets buried," it reads.
+"With a surprising new visitor in town and Detective Perez (Diana Maria Riva) hot on their heels, Jen and Judy take drastic measures to protect their loved ones and each other — no matter the cost."
+Until then, we just have to wonder about questions like...

-Will Nick Come Back?
+Will Nick come back?

 Judy dumped Nick (Brandon Scott) because she thought she might be pregnant with Steve’s baby, but she isn't actually pregnant.
 Nick is obviously sad that Judy dumped him, but like a true lover scorned, he went deeper into Steve and Judy’s history and seems to know what happened in the hit-and-run.
 Now that Jen killed Steve and Judy is complicit (you know she’s not going to the police now), it could make a lot of sense to bring Nick back to investigate (perhaps even as a reinstated cop with an emotional vendetta against Judy).